Examine new developments in neuropsychology and their use in the clinical world with this MSc in Applied Neuropsychology.

 Learn practical skills in preparation for a career as a scientist-practitioner.

-Opportunity to publish an academic paper.
+Benefit from an opportunity to publish an academic paper.

 This MSc in Principles of Applied Neuropsychology examines the uses of neuropsychology in the clinical world.
 Neuropsychology is central to the debate about the spark of individuality each human shows.
 This course looks at brain functions as an individual and in group settings, as well as studying the neuropsychology of mental health problems.

-The course is an employability-centred extension to an undergraduate psychology degree.
-It is focused on neuropsychology, but is suitable for any student interested in preparing for an eventual career as a professional psychologist.
+The course is an employability-centred extension to an undergraduate Psychology degree.
+It is focused on neuropsychology but is suitable for any student interested in preparing for an eventual career as a professional psychologist.

 Issues in Professional Practice

 This module introduces students to the principles of applied psychology and the processes of recovery and rehabilitation.
-It focuses on the core skills expected of a practitioner of applied psychology: assessment; formulation; intervention; evaluation; communication skills; and self- management skills.
+It focuses on the core skills expected of a practitioner of applied psychology: assessment, formulation, intervention, evaluation, communication skills, and self- management skills.
 The embedded research skills in this module relate to the evaluation of clinical practice.

 Social Neuropsychology of Mental Health

 This module includes a neuropsychological perspective on mental health problems.
 It features a series of lectures on psychosis, affective disorders, fear disorders, principles of cognitive behavioural therapy, and basic pharmacology.
 We also look at the relationship between psychopathology and criminality.
-The embedded research methods deal with applications to ethics committees, and performing a systematic literature review.
+The embedded research methods deal with applications to ethics committees and performing a systematic literature review.

-This module provides a clinical approach to degenerative disorders, ageing, communication disorders visual disorders, and childhood developmental disorders.
+This module provides a clinical approach to degenerative disorders, ageing, communication disorders, visual disorders, and childhood developmental disorders.
 The module focuses on the functions and dysfunctions of the frontal lobes, including the concepts of self and other.
-The embedded research methods include researching a patient population, and using test batteries.
+The embedded research methods include researching a patient population and using test batteries.

 Neuropsychological rehabilitation exists to enable people to regain their footing in social and occupational spheres after brain injury.
-It does this in many ways, such as emotionally, functionally and cognitively.
+It does this in many ways, such as emotionally, functionally, and cognitively.
 This module offers a broad theoretical perspective of the different methods of rehabilitation available for a range of disorders.
-We aim to provide not just theory but also guidance as to how you communicate that theory to patients, clients and other professionals.
+We aim to provide not just theory but also guidance as to how you communicate that theory to patients, clients, and other professionals.